benjackson3811/pp4_medical_survey/README.md

 ## Site Features

+### Home Page
-The front page that user sees on first visiting the site
+The home page that user sees on first visiting the site.
+Designed to be

 ![Home Page](/static/images/readme_images/homepage.png)

+### Nav Bar
+ Navigation Bar for the movement around the site.

 ![Nav Bar](/static/images/readme_images/navbar.png)

+### Online Booking

+Section where the user goes to create an appointment.
+As this is an MVP there is limited sections of data to be added
 ![Add-Appointment](/static/images/readme_images/Add_appointment.png)

+### Secondary Online Submit

 ![Appointment Submit](/static/images/readme_images/Add_appointment.png)